Contact An Attorney

 When we are creating Washington State parenting plans with our clients, we try to be flexible and help the parents create a plan that works for them.
 But we are also careful to create strong dispute resolution provisions, and give parents clear directions for using these provisions.
 Sometimes, though, dispute resolution is ineffective or inappropriate for the situation.

 If you find yourself in this situation, sometimes your only option is to report the other parent’s violations and let the court take care of the rest.
 We can help guide you through this process, holding the other parent responsible for any mistakes made, and ensure you and your children remain safe.
-Call David J. Crouse & Associates, PLLC today at 509-624-1380 to learn more.
+Call Crouse Erickson today at 509-624-1380 to learn more.